mhspradlin/elm/peerChat/README.md

 you're looking to do, it wouldn't be difficult to set it up.

 I'm hosting an implementation at [peerchat.us](http://peerchat.us) if you'd like to see what it looks like.
+If you're the only one connected, I recommend opening the page in at least one other tab so that it's not so lonely.